thammegowda/virtchar/docs/neural-generator-bot.md

 ## Config

 The crucial part is the config.
-You have to Learn by examples 🙃 See that there are two examples in `example-confs` directory:
+You have to Learn by examples 🙃 See that there are two examples in [example-confs](../example-confs) directory:
-1. example-confs/hiero-transformer-charmemb.yml -- the one for hierarchical transformer
+1. [hiero-transformer-charemb.yml](example-confs/hiero-transformer-charemb.yml) -- the one for hierarchical transformer
-2. example-confs/rnn.conf.yml -- the one for hierarchical RNN (edit rnn_type=GRU or LSTM)
+2. [rnn.conf.yml]example-confs/rnn.conf.yml) -- the one for hierarchical RNN (edit rnn_type=GRU or LSTM)

 ## Data format: